 The resources area contains information on where to purchase building materials as well as lists of helpful web site and books, among other resources.
-Information on potential funding sources at both the international and regional level (e.g., local Rotary Clubs, American Association of University Women, etc.) is also included there.
+SeaMATE ROV starter kits can be purchased from the MATE store.
 The curriculum area includes instructional materials, how-to videos, and much more.